Notes on the Geography of Mauritius: Mauritius 1: Port Louis

 Shopping in the 19th century was concentrated in a downtown market.
 We'll take a look, but note that the streets aren't in great shape.
 Don't conclude that everyone's broke; instead, guess that people with money shop now in a suburban mall.

 Here's the entrance to what was called the bazaar.
 It was built in the 1840s by John Augustus Lloyd.
-Somebody?
-I'd say.
-Early in his career he met and worked as an engineer for Simon Bolivar, for whom he surveyed the Isthmus of Panama and was almost killed in Cartagena.
+Early in his career, he had met and worked as an engineer for Simon Bolivar, for whom he surveyed the Isthmus of Panama and was almost killed in Cartagena.
 Returning to the UK, he became a fellow of the Royal Society.

 In 1831 he moved to Mauritius as the government's civil engineer and surveyor-general.
 He was there until 1849 and in those almost 20 years built harbor improvements and many roads and bridges besides this market gate.
 Back home in 1850, he became an advocate of a Panama Canal, but during the Crimean War he set out on a mission to provoke the Circassians against Russia.
 He was detained in the Crimea and subsequently died of cholera near Istanbul.

-A gate to the bazaar carries those initials found in so many countries: VR.
+A gate to the bazaar carries those initials found in so many ex-British countries: VR.

 The market itself has been rebuilt since Victoria's time.